ElreyB/epic-goose-1/STORY.md

                 How warm the wind must blow
                 Through those fruit bushes.”

 The goblin's song was still echoing in her ears as PlayerOne snatched up the fruitInput and ran homewards.
-Just as she reached the end of the woods, her home visible in the deepening twilight, lit by lantern and candle, PlayerOne pulled out the fruit and ate it.
+She reached the end of the woods, where her home, lit by lantern and candle, was visible in the deepening twilight.
+PlayerOne pulled out the fruit and ate it.
 It was beyond description, this fruit from an unknown orchard;  sweeter than honey in the rock and stronger than any wine brewed by man.
 She savored each bite and then sucked the juices from her fingers.
 Pocketing the kernel-stone, she brushed back her hair and walked up the garden path to where her sister, PlayerTwo awaited her at the gate.

-PlayerOne Choice: Go home *go to page 9* or Stay with the Goblins *go to page 19*
+PlayerOne Choice: Go home *go to page 5* or Go away with the Goblins **go to page 19**

-Page Seven (New: 33):
+Page ThirtyThree:

 Alternative: Give Fruit to PlayerTwo